ottypes/json0/README.md

 The JSON OT type supports the following operations:

-- Embedded string editing, using the old text0 OT type
-- Move list items in a list, shuffling adjacent list items as needed
+- Insert/delete/move/replace items in a list, shuffling adjacent list items as needed
-- Object insert / object delete
+- Object insert/delete/replace
 - Atomic numerical add operation
+- Embed arbitrary subtypes
+- Embedded string editing, using the old text0 OT type as a subtype

 JSON0 is an *invertable* type - which is to say, all operations have an inverse operation which will undo the original op.
 As such, all operations which delete